My On-Line Publications

 The Almerian and the Mount Temple - A Tale of Two Ships

-Titanic disaster.
 Mount Temple was one ship that has been implicated by supporters of Capt.
-Stanley Lord of
+Stanley Lord of the SS Californian as the

 I Thought it Was a Narrow Shave

-lookouts sounded their 3-bell warning.
-We show that to completely avoid striking the iceberg without further action, the
+sounded their 3-bell warning.
+We show that to completely avoid striking the iceberg without further action, the hard-astarboard

 Mistakes in the Night